Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 • The LOC/SCI rate determination must be completed within sixty (60) calendar days of replacement.

-3. Step Down From A Short Term Residential Therapeutic Program (STRTP)
+3. Step down from a Short Term Residential Therapeutic Program (STRTP)

 • For a change in placement from an STRTP to a HBFC setting, the LOCP is to be completed.
 Prior to completion, the RP will receive the Basic Level Rate/LOC 1 unless the child meets the ISFC or Static Rate Criteria or a decision is made from the Interagency Placement Committee (IPC) to approve a referral to an ISFC home.